-While the four regional ERME centers have released Request for Applications (RFA) for these programs, this blog will focus on the RFA released by the Western Extension Risk Management Education Center (Western Center) that serves Washington, Oregon, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, California, Arizona, New Mexico, Alaska, Hawaii, and the U.S. Affiliated Pacific Islands.
+While the four regional ERME centers have released their own, unique Request for Applications (RFA) for these programs, this blog will focus on the RFA released by the Western Extension Risk Management Education Center (Western Center).
+The Western Center serves Washington, Oregon, Idaho, Montana, Wyoming, Nevada, Utah, Colorado, California, Arizona, New Mexico, Alaska, Hawaii, and the U.S. Affiliated Pacific Islands.
 To find out more about RFAs released from the remaining ERME centers, visit this website.

 What are the primary risks that projects need to address?
 One or more of the following five areas of risk should be addressed through project activities:

 - Production Risk - Any production-related activity or event with a range of possible outcomes which could limit ag producers’ ability to achieve their financial goals is a production risk.

 - Marketing Risk - Marketing is the part of a farm business that transforms production activities into financial success.
 Marketing risk is any market related activity or event that leads to the variability of prices ag producers receive for their products or pay for production inputs.

 - Financial Risk - Financial risk encompasses those risks that threaten the financial health of the business, including: 1) Capital cost and availability; 2) Ability to meet on-time cash flow needs; 3) Ability to maintain and grow equity; and 4) Ability to absorb short-term financial shocks.

 - Legal Risk - Legal risk involves commitments that have legal implications, such as production activities that fail to take appropriate safety precautions, marketing products which can involve contract laws and human issues dealing with employer/employee rules.